pbssubhash/web-minifier/README.md

 # web-minifier.rb
 Compiles html/js/css files into one html file and minifies everything.
+Give it a try with your webpage!

+## Why?
+- You can compile/minify your content into a single file
+- See how much total code is in your project
+- See how much minification can be achieved.
+The projects I've tested have showed about 30% reduction of file size

 ## Usage
 `ruby web-minifier.rb html_file output_directory [minify=true|false (default true)]`